rdcj-research/rdcj-research.github.io/index.md

 ---

 ### **Epistemology and Scientific Method**
-My work rethinks knowledge systems through harmonic principles, focusing on frameworks that bridge logic, intuition, and cultural cognition.
+My work rethinks knowledge systems through structural and symbolic principles, focusing on frameworks that bridge logic, intuition, and cultural cognition.

 - **Catalogue of Epistemological Foundations**
   A **neutral taxonomy** of knowledge theories across history, cultures, and disciplines: